 Following a quality-by-design approach, our group combines novel formulation technologies with highly advanced drug release models to identify critical quality attributes of drug delivery systems.

 Drug molecules often escape from blood circulation or pass physiological barriers such as the gastrointestinal wall or the blood-brain barrier.
-They are responsible for the therapeutic and the toxicological effects of nanomedicines.
-The transition from of the drug from the bounded to the unbounded state is captured in the blood concentration-time profile.
-To identify the impact of drug release and degradation on bioavailability of drugs in animals or humans, we apply in silico modeling techniques and smart algorithms.
+They are responsible for the therapeutic and toxicological effects of nanomedicines.
+The transition of the drug from the bounded to the un-bounded state is captured in the blood concentration-time profile.
+To identify the impact of drug release and degradation on the bioavailability of drugs in animals or humans, we apply in silico modeling techniques and smart data analysis.